matrix-org/matrix-spec-proposals/proposals/2454-ui-interactive-auth-for-sso.md

 3. The SSO provider validates the user, and redirects the browser back to the homeserver.
-4. The homeserver validates the response from the SSO provider, updates the user-interactive auth session to show that the SSO has completed, [serves the fallback auth completion page as specced](https://matrix.org/docs/spec/client_server/r0.6.0#fallback).
+4. The homeserver validates the response from the SSO provider, updates the user-interactive auth session to show that the SSO has completed, and [serves the fallback auth completion page as specced](https://matrix.org/docs/spec/client_server/r0.6.0#fallback).
 5. The client resubmits its original request, with its original session id, which now should complete.